pfizer-opensource/CoSpred/readme.md

 ### In-house training procedure

 `training_cospred.py` is the script for customized training.
-Workflows could be selected by arguments, including 1) `-t`: fun-tuning / continue training the existing model; 2) `-f`: opt in full MS/MS spectrum model instead of B/Y ions; 3) `-c`: chucking the input dataset (to prevent memory overflow by large dataset); 4) `-p`: opt in for BiGRU based Prosit model instead of Transformer based CoSpred.
+Workflows could be selected by arguments, including 1) `-t`: fine-tuning / continue training the existing model; 2) `-f`: opt in full MS/MS spectrum model instead of B/Y ions; 3) `-c`: chucking the input dataset (to prevent memory overflow by large dataset); 4) `-p`: opt in for BiGRU model instead of Transformer.

 #### Representative training workflows